sabertazimi/awesome-notes/notes/web/javascript/javascriptBasicNotes.md

 function Parent(name) {
   this.name = name || 'Adam';
 }
-// adding functionality to the prototype Parent.prototype.say = function () {
+// Adding functionality to the prototype Parent.prototype.say = function () {
   return this.name;
 };